-On both sides of the Bay, there are no merchantible stands of timber.
+There are no stands of merchantible timber on the subject property.
 Vegetation consists of low brush, grasses and alder thickets.
 Soils generally consist of a thin layer of organics over a base of bedrock.

-Big game animals include high density brown bear habitat and blacktail deer.
-There are several documented anadromous streams that support all five species of pacific salmon and steelhead trout.
+Big game animals include brown bear and blacktail deer.
+The parcel features limited habitat for Pink Salmon and Dolly Varden trout.